 The Canada Child Benefit

-Ever since the Trudeau Liberal government came to power, the Canada Child Benefit has been boosted to aid Canadian families who have children in the household under 18 years of age.
-The benefit was designed to help lower income families more and thus as income levels rise the amount given by the government is lessened.
+Ever since the Trudeau Liberal government came to power, the Canada Child Benefit has been boosted to aid Canadian families.
+The benefit was designed to help lower income families, thus as income levels rise, the amount given by the government is lessened.

 How deductions are calculated is based on the adjusted net income of the family.
 That means it combines the incomes of both spouses or the single parent.
 That’s where using an RRSP contribution can have it’s advantages.
 It can actually lower the net income of the family household because contributing to an RRSP effectively lowers your net income.